 Truth is a commodity that is hard to come by these days.
-Media personalities continually spin the facts to hurt the opposition or to protect their personal favorite.
+Media personalities continually spin the facts to hurt the opposition or to protect their personal favorites.
 It doesn't take a rocket scientist to recognize the endless spinning of the news.

 Sometimes it feels like we will never learn the truth.
 And of course, we should expect this.
-Truth is only found in one place, God's word.
+There is only one place where we can be certain that truth will be found, God's word.
 Psalm 25:5 says, "Lead me in your truth and teach me, for you are the God of my salvation."